-[Need advice on where to start?
+[Need ideas on where to start?
 I talk about an easy way to build your own well-diversified Roth IRA portfolio of ETFs (based on my own) in The Lazy Man's Retirement Portfolio.]

 Manage to hit your 401(k) plan's annual contribution limit of $19,000 ($25,000 for those age 50 or older in 2019)?
 Congratulations!
 That's a problem many of us wish we had.
 But in case you want to go for extra credit or you're just looking to catch up in building your retirement fund, look again to the Roth IRA.

 The amount you can contribute to a Roth IRA is not affected by 401(k) plan contributions, so you can keep putting money into your Roth IRA up to its $6,000 ($7,000 for ages 50+) contribution max long after the 401(k) is filled up.

 4. You're not in your peak earning years and you expect to have a higher annual income in retirement.

 For example, if you're currently earning $20,000 per year but you're planning to withdraw $50,000 per year in retirement, you may be best suited with a Roth IRA because you can pay taxes now while you're in a lower-income tax bracket and not have to pay income tax on withdrawals when you're in a higher tax bracket in retirement.

 5. You expect income tax rates to rise in future decades.

-Income tax rates are near historical lows -- even with the top tax bracket being 39.6% for 2013.
+Income tax rates are near historical lows -- even with the top tax bracket being 37% (post 2018 tax-reform).
 But with the federal government's rising debt and deficits, many aren't holding their breath that taxes will stay low forever.

 6. You want to have penalty-free access to your money in case of emergencies.

-So if you contributed $20,000 over the years, you can take up to that amount without taxation.
+So if you contributed $20,000 over the years into your Roth IRA, you can take up to that amount without taxation.
 Just remember to leave your investment earnings in the account alone -- that part will be taxed and given the 10% penalty if you try to take it out before 59 Â½.
 And try to avoid making too many withdrawals -- you don't want your retirement to suffer!

 7. You want to leave your heirs with a tax-friendly inheritance.

-Some have called the Roth IRA "the best retirement fund to die with" -- and that may not be a farfetched statement.
+Some have called the Roth IRA "the best retirement fund to die with" -- and that may not be a far-fetched statement.
 As long as your heirs are labeled as beneficiaries and don't touch your Roth IRA for the five-tax-year waiting period after you're gone, they may take distributions from your Roth IRA without taxation or penalty.

 8. You're older than 70 and want to keep building your nest egg.

-With a traditional IRA, the IRS forbids you from making contributions and requires you to start taking minimum withdrawals (called RMDs) after age 70 no matter what.
+With a traditional IRA or 401(k) plan, the IRS forbids you from making contributions and requires you to start taking minimum withdrawals (called RMDs) after age 70 no matter what.
 But with the Roth IRA, you're never required to withdraw funds and you can keep contributing regardless of your age.

-The Investing Answer: The Roth IRA is one of the simplest, most flexible and universally practical retirement accounts available.
+Without a doubt, the Roth IRA is one of the simplest, most flexible and universally practical retirement accounts available.
 There are no tax implications to worry about when you contribute (a blessing during tax time), your nest egg can grow without the headwinds of taxes and when it's time to retireÂ you can withdraw as much or as little as you'd like.